Poco (band): Furay era (1969–1973)

 Their debut, Pickin' Up the Pieces (1969), is considered a pioneering album of the country rock genre.
 The first edition of the Rolling Stone Record Guide edited by Dave Marsh and John Swenson, gave the release 5 stars, its highest rating, as an essential album.
 However, the album performed weakly, peaking at No. 63 on Billboard album chart.

 The band's line-up proved to be a problem throughout its career.
 During the recording of the debut album, Meisner left the group as a result of a conflict with Furay (reportedly, Meisner had objected after Furay barred all but himself and Messina from the first album's final mix playback sessions).
 After a stint playing with Ricky Nelson's Stone Canyon Band, Meisner later became a founding member of the Eagles.
 Messina briefly took over on bass until Timothy B. Schmit joined the band in September 1969.

 Their second studio album Poco (1970) again resulted in low sales, peaking at No. 58.
 However, the band's next album, the live set Deliverin' (or DeLIVErin as it is sometimes represented), picked up moderate airplay, Furay's "C'mon" hitting No. 69.
 Deliverin’ became Poco's first album to reach the Top 40 on the Billboard 200, peaking at No. 26.

 Messina chose to leave the band in October 1970, feeling Furay exerted too much control over the group's sound.
-He returned to studio production, and ultimately on to Loggins & Messina.
+He also was anxious to get off the road and return to his career in studio production.
+This would lead him ultimately on to Loggins & Messina.
 At the recommendation of Peter Cetera of Chicago, Messina selected guitarist/singer Paul Cotton, a one-time member of the Illinois Speed Press, to replace him.

 The realigned Poco, now on its third line-up on just its fourth album, hired Steve Cropper as producer and released From the Inside (1971).
 Again, poor sales were the result as the release landed at No. 52.